1. Be Consistent

 4. Use what you have

-Progress monitoring doesn't have to be fancy.
+Progress monitoring doesn’t have to be fancy.
 A great example is when I work on increasing sentence length, working on pronouns, or working on verbs.
 I have a set of Autism and PDD Photo cards for WH questions that I love to use to target a variety of goals.
 I made a simple chart for the What Doing section of these cards.
 When I want to progress monitor, I simply pull out my cards, and check off the table as I go through the cards.
 On the top of the page, I write what my target goal is.
 For example, sometimes I may work on the pronouns he, she, or they.
 For another student, I might work only on the verb +-ing structure.
 I can use the same cards for multiple reasons, as long as on the top of the page, I make sure I know what the goal is.
-If you have these cards and would like to use this chart, you can get it HERE.
+If you have these cards, grab this chart to help you keep data.